 Opponents of tablets say that they are expensive, too distracting for students, easy to break, and costly/time-consuming to fix.
 They say that tablets contribute to eyestrain, headaches, and blurred vision, increase the excuses available for students not doing their homework, require costly Wi-Fi networks, and become quickly outdated as new technologies are released.

 2012 marked the first time that more people accessed the Internet via smartphones and tablets than desktop or laptop computers.
-By Jan.
-2014, 42% of US adults owned a tablet computer, 32% owned an e-book reader, and 50% owned one or the other (up from 29% in Aug.
-2012), according to a survey by the Pew Research Internet Project.
-Approximately 227 million tablets were shipped in 2013, and that number is projected to increase to 386 million by 2017.
+Approximately 163 million tablets were shipped worldwide in 2017.
 A joint report by McKinsey and the GSMA predicts the mobile education market could be worth $70 billion globally by 2020, and predicts demand for mobile education devices, like smartphones and tablets, may be worth another $32 billion by the same time frame.

 (click to enlarge image)